YuRongTsao/AI-final-project-2019-/README.md

 </p>

 ## Build the AI program
-In order to find the next step of the AI program, we used **MCTS(monte carlo tree search)** as the search strategy.
+In order to find the next move of the AI program, we used **MCTS(monte carlo tree search)** as the search strategy.

 ### What is MCTS
-This algorithm is used specially in games, Alpha Go reportedly used this algorithm with a combination of Neural Network.
+This algorithm is used specially in games to find the best next move from any given game state of any game.
+Alpha Go reportedly used this algorithm with a combination of Neural Network.

 MCTS is a way of searching a tree.
 Within this tree, its nodes represent the **states** and the arc between nodes represents the **choice** that would take from one state to the other.

-The algorithm consists of 3 phases:
+The algorithm consists of 4 phases:

+FIG

+This 4-phase algorithm is run repeatedly until enough information is gathered to produce a good move.

 **1. Selection**

+Existing information is used to repeatedly choose successive child nodes down to the end of the search tree.
+Our path selection should achieve two goals:
+* We should explore new paths to gain information
+* We should use existing information to exploit paths known to be good.
+In order to help us achieve these two goals, we need to select child nodes using a selection function that balances *exploration* and *exploitation*.

+UCB function (Upper Confidence Bound 1) is used to decide which nodes to select.

+FIG

+- **wᵢ** : this node’s number of simulations that resulted in a win -> can also be treat as the **reward** of wining the game.
+Users can design different reward function based on their projects' requirement.

+- **sᵢ** : this node’s total number of simulations
+- **s**  : parent node’s total number of simulations
+- **c**  : exploration parameter

+* The left term (wᵢ / sᵢ) is the exploitation term -> average win rate.
+* The right term (sqrt(ln s / sᵢ)) is the exploration term -> It goes larger the less frequently a node is selected for simulation.
+* c is the exploration rate

+**2. Expansion**

+When the selection phase reach a leaf node, the search tree is expanded by adding a node. we randomly create one unexpanded move and add this node as a child to the last selected node in the selection phase.
+The statistics information in the node is initialized with 0 wins out of 0 simulations (wᵢ = 0, sᵢ = 0).

+**3. Simulation**

+A simulation is run to the end to determine the winner.
+Continuing from the newly-created node in the expansion phase, moves are selected randomly and the game state is repeatedly advanced.
+This repeats until the game is finished and a winner emerges.

+**4.Backpropagation**

+Finally, the simulation counts of all nodes in the selected path are updated with new information gained from the simulated game.

 ### Applying MCTS in this game